- Download our Moving to France Guide (PDF)

-Despite the familiar feeling of France and its iconic capital city, expats are still likely to experience some culture shock in France.
+Despite the familiar feeling of France and its iconic capital city, expats are still likely to experience some culture shock.
 Making a home in France comes with the challenges of learning the language and assimilating into a culture steeped in unique social conventions.

 The first and most critical step for overcoming culture shock and avoid any misunderstandings about French culture is to learn the local language.
 Expats should also mind their manners, keep an open mind and maintain an eagerness to learn about French culture.

 Language barrier in France

 Various language schools offer French classes to foreign-language speakers.
 They all cater to various levels of proficiency and need.
 Even for the more fluent speaker, there are conversation classes that offer an opportunity to speak to French speakers who are learning English.

 Etiquette in France